slandieps/slandieps/README.md

-Hey there!
-I'm a full-stack developer at Resilient Coders.
-I live on the East coast, and I’m currently working on codewars practices.
+Hiii..
+I'm a full-stack developer at Resilient Coders 💫 I live on the East coast but I'm from everywhere!
-💬 Ask me about me about anything!
+💬 Ask me anything.

 <!--
 **slandieps/slandieps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.